Justia Lawyer Rating

 She then called up Greg Hill & Associates.
 She was upset and concerned about the charge, as she had a prior DUI conviction and anticipated the prosecutor would enhance the punishment for the prior alcohol-related incident.
 Greg listened to the client’s summary of events and then wrote the Hermosa Beach City Prosecutor, asking for a copy of the police report as the prosecutor is obligated to provide under Penal Code § 1054 and Brady v.
 Maryland (1963) 373 U.S. 83.
 He wrote a similar request to the Hermosa Beach Police Department.

 Greg also recommended that the client attend ten AA (Alcoholics Anonymous) meetings before the arraignment and give Greg the sign-in sheet from the meetings, documenting this attendance.
-The reason for doing so is to show the prosecutor and the judge, if necessary, that the client is taking steps to educate oneself about responsible drinking.
+The reason for doing so is to show the prosecutor and the judge, if necessary, that the client was taking steps to educate oneself about responsible drinking.

 At the arraignment, Greg discussed the police report with the Hermosa Beach City Prosecutor (this position no longer exists – now all misdemeanors in Hermosa Beach are prosecuted by the Redondo Beach City Prosecutor’s office).
 He also showed the prosecutor the ten AA’s that our client had attended.